A Showcase of Components in halomod

 # Set axis labels and limits.

-ylabel = f"{ylab} [{y_unit}]"
+ylabel = f"{ylab} [{y_unit}]" if y_unit else ylab

 ax[0].set_ylabel(ylabel)

-if x == 'k':
+if x == "k":

 ax[1].set_xlabel("k [$h$ / Mpc]")

-elif x == 'm':
+elif x == "m":

-ax[1].set_xlabel("m [$h^{-1} M_\odot$]")
+ax[1].set_xlabel(r"m [$h^{-1} M_\odot$]")

-elif x == 'nu':
+elif x == "nu":

 ax[1].set_xlabel(r"Peak-height, $\nu$")